This Tunisian crochet full stitch shawl is possibly the most fun shawl I’ve ever made. And it is kind of shaped as lightning!

 Valeria only uses natural colors for dying her yarn, and the yellow of the yarn I used comes from the flowers of the Genisteae.
 The accent purple comes from blackwood.

-If you’d like to try this beautiful yarn, don’t hesitate to contact Valeria over on her Facebook page.
+If you’d like to try this beautiful yarn, don’t hesitate to contact Valeria on her Facebook page.
 She will gladly ship yarn all around Europe!

 Yarn Substitutions